 Clinical Studies Experience:

-Clopidogrel has been evaluated for safety in more than 44,000 patients, including over 12,000 patients treated for 1 year or more.
-The clinically relevant adverse effects observed in the CAPRIE, CURE, CLARITY, COMMIT, and ACTIVE-A studies are discussed below.
+Clopidogrel has been evaluated for safety in >44,000 patients, including >12,000 patients treated for ≥1 year.
+The clinically relevant adverse effects observed in the CAPRIE, CURE, CLARITY, COMMIT and ACTIVE-A studies are discussed as follows.
 Clopidogrel 75 mg/day was well tolerated compared to ASA 325 mg/day in CAPRIE.
 The overall tolerability of clopidogrel in this study was similar to ASA, regardless of age, gender and ethnicity.

 The incidence of intracranial bleeding was 0.4% in patients that received clopidogrel and 0.5% for patients that received ASA.

-There was no excess in major bleeds within 7 days after coronary bypass graft surgery in patients who stopped therapy more than five days prior to surgery (4.4% clopidogrel + ASA vs 5.3% placebo + ASA).
-In patients who remained on therapy within five days of bypass graft surgery, the event rate was 9.6% for clopidogrel + ASA, and 6.3% for placebo + ASA.
+There was no excess in major bleeds within 7 days after coronary bypass graft surgery in patients who stopped therapy >5 days prior to surgery (4.4% clopidogrel + ASA vs 5.3% placebo + ASA).
+In patients who remained on therapy within 5 days of bypass graft surgery, the event rate was 9.6% for clopidogrel + ASA and 6.3% for placebo + ASA.

 In COMMIT, the overall rate of noncerebral major bleeding or cerebral bleedings was low and similar in both groups (0.6% vs 0.5% in the clopidogrel + ASA and the placebo + ASA groups, respectively).